 For me, Jocelyne Belleau perfectly summed up the Quebecois’ passion for their home.

-“My blood is maple!” the diminutive dynamo declared dramatically, hand on her heart.
+“My blood is maple!” the petite dynamo said dramatically, hand on her heart.

 With that, I knew I was in good hands for my first food tour through Old Quebec City.